Call for Papers 2025

 Presentation type: Slide-based presentation

-The BYOE sessions involve live demonstrations of laboratory exercises and equipment.
-The content of the papers in BYOE sessions focuses more on implementation, which includes fabrication, deployment, and student usage in addition to the underlying pedagogy.
+Unlike traditional papers and presentations, the BYOE sessions highly encourage live demonstrations of laboratory exercises and equipment!
+The content of the submissions in BYOE sessions focuses more on implementation, which includes fabrication, deployment, and student usage in addition to the underlying pedagogy.
 BYOE sessions will be publish-to-present.
 BYOE abstracts must be submitted using the ASEE submission portal.
 Submissions should be identified by including “BYOE” at the beginning of the title of the abstract.
-For example, a submission to demonstrate an experiment on optical encoders would be titled “BYOE: A Deconstructed Apparatus for Exploring Rotary Optical Encoders.”
+For example, a submission to demonstrate an experiment on optical encoders would be titled “BYOE: A Deconstructed Apparatus for Exploring Rotary Optical

 Presentation type: Live demonstration